PedroRASB/SegmentationFromReports/report_extraction/README.md

 ## Run LLM

-The code below will run the LLM (Llama 3.1) to extract tumor information from all reports.
+The code below will run the LLM to extract tumor information from all reports.
 The LLM requires 80GB of GPU memory.
 You can use 1 GPU with 80GB, 2 with 40, 4 with 20,...
 The command below uses 2 GPUs of 40GB each.
 Please check the command explanation below and adapt it to your computer.
 P.S.: the code below may slightly change the name of your save file (/path/to/output.csv).

 ```bash
 export NCCL_P2P_DISABLE=1